pkunjam/LLM-Driven-Procedural-Terrain-Generator/README.md

 * **Function Calling:** The application uses LLM's function calling feature to interpret natural language commands and map them to terrain parameters.
 * **System Prompt:** A custom prompt guides LLM to adjust parameters moderately unless significant changes are specified.
 * **Parameter Constraints:** The application enforces constraints to prevent drastic changes and ensure smooth transitions.
+* **Conversation History:** Maintains a conversation history to allow context-aware interactions, such as undoing changes or building upon previous commands.

 ## Project Structure